virtee/sev-snp-measure-go/README.md

 # sev-snp-measure-go

-This tool is a direct port of [ibm/sev-snp-measure](https://github.com/IBM/sev-snp-measure).
+This tool is a direct port of [virtee/sev-snp-measure](https://github.com/virtee/sev-snp-measure).
-Most of the code was translated using chatGPT.
-Motivation to write this tool is to integrate measurement calculation into Go tools.
+Motivation to write this port is to integrate measurement calculation into Go tools.

+The following limitations apply to this port atm:
-This port aims to only support SNP measurements.
+- only supports SNP
-It does not support including kernel/initrd into the measurement.
-To add those features compare the code to the original tool.
+- only measures the initial firmware

+What this port does that [virtee/sev-snp-measure](https://github.com/virtee/sev-snp-measure) doesn't do:
+- parse OVMF metadata from a OVMF binary.
+This can be used (together with OVMFHash) to calculate measurements without having access to the binary.

+If you need more features or find a bug please open an issue.
+For features that [virtee/sev-snp-measure](https://github.com/virtee/sev-snp-measure) provides, addition should be quick.

+# Used by

+This tool was originally developed for [Constellation](https://github.com/edgelesssys/constellation) to verify launch measurements on AWS's SNP instances.